-The RSHE curriculum will be informed by topical issues in the school and wider community, to ensure it is tailored to pupils' needs, e.g. if there was a local prevalence of specific sexually transmitted infections, our curriculum would be tailored to address this issue.
+The RSHE curriculum will be informed by topical issues in the school and wider community, to ensure it is tailored to pupils' needs.

 4. RSE subject overview

 RSE is key to the social, emotional, and cultural development of pupils.
 We will continue to develop pupils' knowledge on the topics taught at a primary level, in addition to the content outlined in Appendix 1, which include the 5 elements to Relationship and Sex Education, recognised by the DfE.
 These include: